Tracing the Origins - Overseas Landscapes

 Leonardo da Vinci's "Scenery of the Arno Valley"

-In the 16th century, Joachim Patenier (Netherlands, 1480-1524), the earliest European landscape painter, appeared in the "Netherlands School of Painting".
-He often used the technique of "reverse composition" to overlook the open panorama from a high perspective, combining the open landscape with reduced figures, and expressing the story and theme with reduced figures.
-The painting school also saw the emergence of the earliest peasant painter in Europe, Pieter Bruegelde the Elder (Netherlands, 1525-1569), who valued observation and research on life.
-He often went to the countryside with friends to participate in the labor of farmers and depicted scenes with more realistic characteristics, known as "Farmer Bruegelde".
-Baroque style Peter Paul Rubens (Belgium, 1577-1640) broke the seriousness, subtlety, and balance of the Renaissance period, advocating luxury and grandeur, using curves, arcs, or curves to express and emphasize spatial, three-dimensional, and fluid elements.
-He and his second son, Jan Bruegel the Elder (Netherlands, 1568-1625), still carry the style of this painting school.
+In the 16th century, the earliest landscape painter in Europe, Joachim Patenier (Netherlands, 1480-1524), appeared in the "Dutch School of Painting".
+He often used the technique of "reverse composition" to overlook open panoramas from a high perspective, combining open landscapes with reduced characters, and using reduced characters to express stories and themes.
+The school of painting also saw the emergence of the earliest European peasant painter, Pieter Bruegel de the Elder (Netherlands, 1525-1569), who valued the observation and study of life.
+He often went to the countryside with friends to participate in the labor of farmers and depicted more realistic scenes, earning him the nickname "Peasant Bruegel".
+The Baroque style of Peter Paul Rubens (Belgium, 1577-1640) broke the seriousness, subtlety, and balance of the Renaissance period, advocating luxury and grandeur, and often using curves, arcs, or surfaces to express and emphasize spatial, three-dimensional, and fluid sensations.
+He and Jan Brueghel the Elder (Netherlands, 1568-1625), the second son of Peter Brueghel the Elder, still carry the style of this school of painting.

 08约·阿希姆·帕蒂尼尔《有圣杰罗姆的风景》-编辑 拷贝.jpg